World of Goo: Development

 World of Goo was developed by 2D Boy, a team based in San Francisco consisting only of former Electronic Arts employees Kyle Gabler and Ron Carmel.
-The game's development was started in August 2006 as Freeware prototype called Tower of Goo on the Experimental Gameplay Project.
+The game's development was started in January 2005 as a graduate student project at the Entertainment Technology Center of Carnegie Mellon University.
+Gabler created this initial prototype in four days and submitted it under the title Tower of Goo for the Experimental Gameplay Project at the university as a response to the prompt "make something with springs".

 Carmel and Gabler estimated that development on World of Goo lasted two years and cost US$10,000 of their personal savings, which included equipment, food, and rent.
 Actual development was usually carried out in coffeehouses equipped with Wi-Fi hotspots.

 World of Goo was programmed using available open-source technologies, including Simple DirectMedia Layer, Open Dynamics Engine for physics simulation, TinyXML for configuration files, Subversion, Mantis Bug Tracker, and PopCap Games Framework.
 Allan Blomquist, a friend of Gabler and Carmel, was responsible for porting and optimizing the game for WiiWare.

 On July 6, 2010, 2D Boy, Capybara Games, and thatgamecompany started a program called the "Indie Fund", which aims to support game development, by helping independent developers become financially independent.